Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Bayesian Adaptive Designs with Early Stopping

 \section{Bayesian Adaptive Designs with Early Stopping}

 Bayesian adaptive designs allow for predetermined changes to the trial design at interim analyses based on evidence provided by the accumulating data \cite{berry2010bayesian, giovagnoli2021bayesian}.
-These designs are sequentially randomized trials which allow for early stopping for superiority or futility at interim analyses.
-Rather than enrolling all participants at the start of the trial as in fixed size designs, only a fraction are initially enrolled.
-Interim analyses are then performed to determine whether to stop the trial early and declare treatment superiority or futility, or to continue the trial and enroll the next fraction of individuals.
+These designs include sequentially randomized trials which allow for early stopping for superiority or futility at interim analyses.
+Interim analyses are performed to determine whether to stop the trial early and declare treatment superiority or futility, or to continue the trial.
 The decision to stop the trial early at an interim analysis is controlled by a predefined decision rule.
-Decision criteria may be defined with respect to different functionals of the posterior distribution.
-Posterior or posterior predictive probability statements about an estimand are commonly used statistics.
-Estimands are targets of inference, and in the RCT setting, are typically defined as marginal treatment effects in a specified population of interest.
-We adopt this convention throughout, and delay further discussion of marginal and conditional estimands, as well as their posterior estimation until the next section.
+Decision criteria may be defined with respect to different functionals of the posterior distribution of the parameter of interest or estimand.
+Posterior or posterior predictive probability statements about the estimand are commonly used statistics.
+In the RCT setting, estimands are typically defined as marginal treatment effects in a specified population of interest.
+We adopt this convention throughout, but delay further discussion of marginal estimands and their posterior estimation until the next section.

-In the Bayesian adaptive designs described in this work, interim or final decisions are defined with respect to posterior probability statements about a marginal treatment effect, $\gamma^{(M)}$.
+In the Bayesian adaptive designs described in this work, interim or final decisions are defined with respect to posterior probability statements about a marginal treatment effect, $\gamma(\boldsymbol{\theta})$, which is a function of model parameters $\boldsymbol{\theta}$.
 The alternative hypothesis of the trial is formulated as this marginal treatment effect being greater than a clinically meaningful threshold, $\gamma_0$: